 Cloud communication technologies continue to advance and improve all the time.
 As more companies shift to cloud services and away from traditional communication technologies, several key trends are emerging.
 As we move into 2018, watch for these cloud communication trends to move to the forefront.

 While connecting communications to the private cloud creates greater efficiencies, it also creates greater risk.
 The idea of a hacker eavesdropping on company communications via the internet is not entirely far-fetched, making the security of cloud-based communications a bigger priority.
 That’s not even considering the potential security issues created by lost or stolen devices, misdirected messages, or malware.
 Cloud-based communication providers are going to be increasingly called upon in the coming year to better secure communications technologies, as companies put more scrutiny on their enterprise service providers to keep their data safe.
-Expect the providers that perform best in this area offering advanced security features, to move ahead of the competition.
+Expect the providers that perform best in this area to offer advanced security features, to move ahead of the competition.

 Artificial intelligence has already taken hold in the consumer market – how many times have you asked Siri to give you some information?
 However, expect artificial intelligence to become an increasingly integral part of company communications, as voice recognition technology and intelligent machine learning algorithms become more commonplace.
 This will be especially important in the call center and customer service industries, as chatbots and AI-powered search and service functions become more common, increasing self-service options and improving humans’ ability to provide excellent service.